davidclin/my-cheatsheet/README.md

 Start from root directory and issue:
 $ sudo du -sh *

-Another good place to start is the /var directory (if this is a Confluence/JIRA server)
+Some good places to start are:
+1) /var directory (if this is a Confluence/JIRA server)
+2) /usr/source (if this is an ec2 instance, look for stale linux-aws-headers-x.x.x-xxxx binaries then issue `sudo apt update && sudo apt full-upgrade` followed by `sudo apt autoremove` to clean them out)

 Change into suspect directory and repeat command until you find source of large files.
 </pre>